 - 1 teaspoon baking soda

 - 1 package (10 to 12 ounces) white baking chips,divided

 - In a large bowl, cream butter and sugars until light and fluffy.
 Add eggs, one at a time, beating well after each addition.
 Beat in extract.
 Combine the flour, cocoa, baking soda and salt; gradually add to the creamed mixture.
 Set aside 1/4 cup chips; stir remaining chips into batter.

-- Spread in a greased 15-in. x 10-in. x 1-in. baking pan.
+- Spread in a greased 15x10x1-in. baking pan.
 Sprinkle with reserved chips.
-Bake at 375° for 18-23 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 375° for 18-23 minutes or until a toothpick inserted in the center comes out clean.
 Cool on a wire rack.
 Cut into bars.
-Yield: 4 dozen.

 This recipe was awesome!
 The only change I made to the recipe was the chips.
 I didn't have a whole bag of white chocolate chips, so I substituted peanut butter chips in for what I was missing.
 It turned out great.
 I think I will make it this way from now on.
 I agree with another reviewer: the white chips on the top burned in the oven.
 Next time I will stir them into the batter with the rest of the chips.
 I baked the bars at 350 degrees for only 15 minutes and they were done in that time.
 I think they taste more like a moist brownie than a cookie.
 There is nothing hard or crunchy about them.
 The whole family loves this recipe!
 Will definitely make again!

 Nov 5, 2011